 Dr. Williams Stiers is an Associate Professor of Physical Medicine and Rehabilitation at the Johns Hopkins University School of Medicine.
 He is a fellowship-trained rehabilitation psychologist and neuropsychologist who specializes in the clinical evaluation and treatment of persons with brain injuries and physical disabilities.
-He is board certified in Rehabilitation Psychology and Clinical Neuropsychology and is a licensed psychologist.
+He is a licensed psychologist.

 Patients are referred to Dr. Stiers for the assessment, diagnosis and treatment of brain-related injury or illness, including cognitive problems and difficulty with thinking and memory, emotional problems and adjustment issues, difficulty with daily function/activities, and problems with behavior and self management.